segmentio/segment-docs/src/unify/data-graph/setup-guides/redshift-setup.md

 4. Enter your warehouse credentials.
 Segment requires the following settings to connect to your Redshift warehouse:
    * **Host Name:** The Redshift URL
    * **Port:** The Redshift connection port
    * **Database:** The only database that Segment requires write access to in order to create tables for internal bookkeeping.
-This database is referred to as `segment_linked_profiles_db` in the SQL above
+This database is referred to as `segment_linked_profiles_db` in the SQL above.
    * **Username:** The Redshift user that Segment uses to run SQL in your warehouse.
 This user is referred to as `segment_linked_user` in the SQL above.
    * **Password:**  The password of the user above
 5. Test your connection, then click **Save**.